CSULB Pre-Professor Program

 What is PREPP?

 PREPP Fellows will be partnered with a CSULB Faculty Mentor who will oversee the project.
 Fellows will learn what faculty life is like at a comprehensive master’s granting institution.
 Your doctoral studies and post-doc positions prepare you for research and scholarship, which is a large part of the job.
-This program focuses on the other components of a faculty position, instructionally related activities (teaching, curriculum, mentoring students) and service activities.
+This program focuses on the other components of a faculty position, instructionally related activities (teaching, curriculum, mentoring students), service activities, and how research is conducted at a master’s comprehensive university.

 Campus Culture of a Comprehensive Master’s University & Service

 Fellows will learn how a campus runs and the role of a faculty member within the structure of a comprehensive university.
 First and foremost, Fellows need to learn about department life within their field(s).
 How does a department run, what’s expected of new faculty, and in what role(s) do junior faculty engage?
+How is research carried out, and what forms of support are there for research?
 These questions will be answered by participating in a variety of tasks, discussions, and assignments.

 Typical Program Activities/Assignments